jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/querying/how_to_sort_on_specific_field_then_on_relevance.md

       ]
     }

-But documents with the same `price` values must then seemed to be sorted randomly.
+But documents with the same `price` value aren't displayed in any specific order.

-A second sort can be added, on `score`. `score` is not a real field of the documents but it is an information that can be used at query time to sort documents.
+A second tier of sorting can be added, using `score`. `score` is not a real field of the documents -- it is information that can be used while querrying to sort documents.

     {
       "query" : "phone",